 Negative news on TV is increasing, but what are its psychological effects?

-We’ve known for a very long time that the emotional content of films and television programs can affect your psychological health.
+We’ve known for a long time that the emotional content of films and television programs can affect psychological health.
 It can do this by directly affecting your mood, and your mood can then affect many aspects of your thinking and behaviour.

-First, we’ll look at what negative news is, we’ll then examine the reasons why the broadcasting of negative news has become so prevalent.
-Then finally, we’ll look at some of the ways in which viewing perpetual negative news might affect your mood, and particularly your tendency to worry about your own specific problems.
+First, we’ll look at what negative news is, and then we’ll examine the reasons why broadcasting negative news has become so prevalent.
+Finally, we’ll look at some of the ways in which viewing perpetual negative news might affect your mood, and particularly your tendency to worry about your own specific problems.

-“Entertainment has superseded the provision of information; human interest has supplanted the public interest; measured judgement has succumbed to sensationalism.”
-Franklin, B, Newszak and News Media, 1997, 4.
+As professor of journalism studies Bob Franklin wrote some years ago, “Entertainment has superseded the provision of information; human interest has supplanted the public interest; measured judgment has succumbed to sensationalism.”
+Franklin, B, Newszak and News Media, 1997.

 So not only are negatively valenced news broadcasts likely to make you sadder and more anxious, they are also likely to exacerbate your own personal worries and anxieties.
-We would intuitively expect that news items reflecting war, famine and poverty might induce viewers to ruminate on such topics.
+We would intuitively expect that news items reflecting war, famine, and poverty might induce viewers to ruminate on such topics.
 But the effect of negatively valenced news is much broader than that—it can potentially exacerbate a range of personal concerns not specifically relevant to the content of the program itself.

 So, bombarding people with sensationalized negativity has genuine and real psychological effects.
 Given this cascading effect of negativity into people’s personal lives, should TV schedulers be required to consider such effects when preparing and scheduling programs containing emotively negative content?